SrzStephen/DisaVu/README.md

 Before getting into the technical details, here is a summary of the inference stages:

-1. Get a GEOTIFF of before and after the natural disaster.
+1. Get a GeoTiff of before and after the natural disaster.

 2. Feed the before image into the first model to generate building footprint longitude/latitude polygons.